pettni/smooth/README.md

   - splines:
     - [ ] evaluate bsplines
     - [ ] fit bsplines
-    - [ ] for cubic splines with and without given velocity
+    - [ ] fit cubic splines with and without given velocity
 - debt:
  - [x] get rid of modifiable unordered storage and coeffs_ordered
     - just don't expose map in if not supported by storage